evekhm/gemini_latency_analysis/README.md

 - "Find the most expensive agents by token usage"
 - "Has performance degraded over the last week?"
 - "Fetch the 10 slowest queries and analyze each one in detail"
+- "Compare latency across different temperature and maxOutputTokens settings"
+- "Which generationConfig combination gives the best latency performance?"
+- "Are we wasting tokens with over-provisioned maxOutputTokens?"
+- "Analyze correlation between temperature and latency"
+- "Compare performance between Gemini 1.5 Pro and 2.5 Pro"
+- "Which model gives the best latency for the 'search_tool' agent?"

 ---